 Mississippi has long been a bastion for anti-cannabis politics.

 However, the Magnolia State is slowly but surely headed towards greener pastures.
-In other words, Mississippi may soon join the ranks of pro-cannabis states in the USA.
+In other words, Mississippi has joined the ranks of pro-cannabis states in the USA.

 If you’re ready to grow marijuana seeds at home in Mississippi — it’s a good idea to have an understanding of what’s legal.
 Here’s a summary of current cannabis laws in Mississippi: